pepkit/caravel/docs/README.md

 caravel --demo
 ```

-Running `caravel` with the `--demo` option loads an example config YAML that specifies one PEP that can be then selected from the dropdown list in the `caravel` landing page.
+Running `caravel` with the `--demo` option loads an example config YAML that specifies one PEP that can be then selected from the list in the `caravel` landing page.